-An optional blower may be installed on the back of the stove to increase the flow of air past heat exchange surfaces and to help circulate warm air in the room.
+Your Osburn stove comes with a blower assembly and a thermodisc kit.
+The blower assembly is secured to the back of the stove using 4 screws (screws # $10 \times \%$ " type "a" pan quadrex black.
+The blower increases the flow of air past heat exchange surfaces and help circulate warm air in the room.
 When used regularly, the blower can provide a small increase in efficiency, up to 2 percent.
-However, the use of a blower should not be used to gain more output from a stove that is undersized for the space it is intended to heat.
+However, the use of a blower should not be used as a way to gain more output from a stove that is undersized for the space it is intended to heat.